sstirlin/MSBX5420Spring2019/0702cwlanalyze/README.md

 # Homework Week 7

-For the homework this week we will momentarily step away from Spark and concentrate on some basic data engineering tasks:
+For the homework this week we will momentarily step away from Spark and concentrate on some basic data engineering skills:

 1. You will create an account on Github and start using `git` to manage your work.
 Please watch [this video](../0604git/README.md) to understand